Accelerated inference of microlensed gravitational waves with machine learning: Bayesian PE

-In the context of GW analysis, the observed detector data is given by $d(t)=h(t,\theta)+n(t)$, where $h(t,\theta)$ is a GW strain template for the waveform given the source parameters $\theta$ and $n(t)$ the detector noise.
-Bayes' theorem is used to infer the properties of an observed GW source,
+In the context of GW analysis, the observed detector data are given by $d(t)=h(t,\theta)+n(t)$, where $h(t,\theta)$ is a GW strain template for the waveform given the source parameters $\theta$ and $n(t)$ the detector noise.
+The Bayes theorem is used to infer the properties of an observed GW source,

 where $p(\theta|d,H)$ is the posterior probability distribution of the parameters $\theta$ given the data $d$ and the hypothesis $H$, $p(\theta|H)$ is the prior, and $p(d|\theta, H)$ is the likelihood.
 The denominator $p(d|H)$ is Bayesian evidence $Z_H$, which is useful for model selection.
 Given two hypotheses, in our case lensed $H_L$ and unlensed $H_U$, the Bayes factor is the ratio of evidences $B^L_U= Z_L/Z_U=P(d|H_L)/ P(d|H_U)$.
 This ratio quantifies the preference of one hypothesis over the other, considering only the data.